 Disclaimer: CoinTracker is provided for informational purposes only.
 This service is not intended to substitute for tax, audit, accounting, investment, financial, nor legal advice.
 For financial, tax, or legal advice please consult your own professional.
 The information on CoinTracker is subject to change without notice.
 All information is provided "as is."
 CoinTracker disclaims any responsibility for the accuracy or adequacy of any positions taken by you in your tax returns.
 Please see our full disclaimer.

 Her Majesty's Revenue and Customs (HMRC) has issued comprehensive tax guidance on cryptoassets.

 Essentially you are taxed on the capital gain of an asset at the time the asset is disposed of (e.g. sold, traded, used for a purchase, etc.).
 Some exceptions may apply (also if you are deemed by HMRC to be a "frequent trader" then you are subject to Income Tax treatment instead of Capital Gains treatment).

 The capital gain is the difference between the GBP value of the disposed asset at the time of the disposition minus the GBP value of the disposed asset at the time it was acquired.

 For UK residents, you are allowed an allowance of capital gains that are non-taxed for individuals up to £11,300 in capital gains across all capital assets for the April 6, 2017 – April 5, 2018 tax year (different exemptions apply if you live in Scotland or are domiciled outside the UK).

 Allowances for tax-free capital gains in the UK by year (source)

 Cryptocurrency gifts to your spouse are also non-taxed and can effectively allow you to double your tax-free allowance in a given tax year.
-Gifts to charity are also tax free.
-See details on HRMC's website.
+Gifts to charity are also tax-free.
+See details on HMRC's website.